bartsnapp/symmetryInChaos/leveledQuestions.md

 3. What happens if we look at f(random-complex-point) and plot a million of these?
 4. What does the joints mean in the graph?
 5. Can we get formulas that can plot all joints on the graph?
+-- By joint, we mean intersections of the "curves" that we see on the -- graph.

 6. How can we plot a single section of the graph?
-7. Why are there six dense line in the graph?
+-- Since the iteration of f is chaotic, it is impossible to control f.
+-- rather, we should find points, and then use matrices to shove them -- into a wedge of 30 degrees from the x-axis.

-8. Why there seems like two concentric circle?
+7. Why there seems like two concentric circle?
-9. Why there are six very dense points on each circle?